nmkzzztos/firmware_vault_documentation/docs/Backend/wrapper-documentation.md

 - Finally, you need to edit the `Dockerfile_executor`.
 Copy your newly created **client-side script** into the working directory.
 Also, don't forget to add any necessary commands to install/load the analysis tool you are wrapping.

-**Note:**
+**Notes:**

-The previous example was based on `firmwalker_service.py`, which doesn't save the output to the database, if that functionality is needed, please refer to `binwalk3.py`.
+1. The previous example was based on `firmwalker_service.py`, which doesn't save the output to the database, if that functionality is needed, please refer to `binwalk3.py`.
+2. After finishing a module, it must be added to the project's Docker setup, a detailed tutorial is available in the `Firmwalker` tab on the sidebar, where the module Firmwalker is taken as an example.